ec1oud/evproduction.org/wiki/Baset_trailer.md

 ![Baset trailer without
 batteries](baset_trailer.jpg "Baset trailer without batteries")

+Baset trailers and removable batteries follows the principle of **replacing instead of recharging**.

 A **baset trailer** is a range extending device for use with [battery electric vehicles](battery_electric_vehicle "wikilink") consisting of a [battery pack](battery_pack "wikilink") mounted in a